Herm71/blackbird-pagespeed-plugin/README.md

-# Blackbird Starter Plugin
+# Blackbird PageSpeed Plugin

 # Synopsis

-This is a starter-plugin, a basis to build on.
-This plugin was developed using the [WordPress Settings API Tutorial](http://ottopress.com/2009/wordpress-settings-api-tutorial/).
-The plugin creates a new "Settings" admin page, and registers a few input fields.
-You can copy and paste to add more options based on the examples given.
+So far, this plugin will unregister WP_jQuery and re-register jQuery from Google hosted api.
+It will also remove version query strings from CSS and jQuery files, thus making them static.
+Each of these functions will increase your PageSpeed.

 Because this was developed as a learning tool, it is heavily commented.
 The bulk of the code resides in `blackbird-starter-plugin/lib/functions/bb_admin.php`.
 I have referenced the API calls in the heading comments of each section of the code.
 This is an evolving process, but I hope to have given enough direction to get you started.

 # Motivation

 I developed this for my own purposes.
-I came across the [**Otto Tutorial**](http://ottopress.com/2009/wordpress-settings-api-tutorial/) in a web search.
-I wanted to get to know the code so I decided to create my own version of it.
-Something I can clone into a project and craft to my liking.
-Also, to familiarize myself with the **WordPress Settings API**.
+This plugin was originally developed for a client who's site host I did not have access to.
+I thought I'd offer it to the community.

 # Installation